-- 4. Nonpayroll Costs Eligible for Loan Forgiveness - a.
-When must nonpayroll costs be incurred and/or paid to be eligible for forgiveness?
-44 i.
-Paid during the covered period; or ii. incurred during the covered period and paid on or before the next regular billing date, even if the billing date is after the covered period.
+4. Nonpayroll Costs Eligible for Loan Forgiveness

+- a.
+When must nonpayroll costs be incurred and/or paid to be eligible for forgiveness?44 A nonpayroll cost is eligible for forgiveness if it was: - i. paid during the covered period; or - ii. incurred during the covered period and paid on or before the next regular billing date, even if the billing date is after the covered period.